 The history of the Turkish Baths

-The origin of the bath dates back to the Romans.
-The excavations in the city of Pompeii, which was buried under the ashes by the eruption of Mount Vesuvius, revealed the baths used by the Romans.
-In Roman culture, where there was a class difference, it was seen that there were different entrance places and washing places for slaves and nobles in the baths.
+The bath’s origins trace back to the Romans, as evidenced by excavations in the city of Pompeii, buried under the ashes due to Mount Vesuvius’ eruption.
+These excavations unveiled the baths used by Romans.
+Within Roman culture, characterized by class distinctions, separate entrance and bathing areas for slaves and nobles were evident in the bathhouses.

 The Byzantines reflected the rich heritage they inherited from the Romans in their culture.
 When we think of Turkey and the Ottoman Empire, one of the first things that come to mind is the hammams.
 The baths, which became a part of our culture with the conquest of Istanbul, were places where people went to bathe and relax in hot and cold water, heated by a special device during the Ottoman Empire.
 Located in every neighborhood of the city during the glorious periods of the empire, the baths were structures with hot and cold baths and domed marble rooms.
 Baths were one of the beauty secrets for Ottoman women.
 At that time, there was always a bathhouse serving only women on certain days of the week.

 The 10 best Turkish Baths in Istanbul:

 Çemberlitaş Hamam, built in 1584 by Mimar Sinan, is one of the most well-known historical baths of Istanbul.
 This bath, located in Çemberlitaş as the name suggests, is the second most famous and most preferred bath in Fatih.
 Celebrities also visited this hammam, which is one of the Turkish double baths consisting of men’s and women’s sections. Çemberlitaş Hamam, which attracts attention with its Ottoman inscriptions on the belly stones, is located on Divanyolu, very close to the Grand Bazaar.